Tasty Turkey Meatloaf is flavorful and juicy. This is a delicious and easy to make turkey meatloaf recipe. The family will love it!

 What is the best ground turkey to use for meatloaf?

-- I like to use 85% lean to 97% lean ground turkey for this meatloaf recipe.
-It has enough fat to still be flavorful, and keep the meatloaf juicy.
+- I like to use 85% lean to 93% lean ground turkey for this meatloaf recipe.
+It has enough fat to still be flavorful, and keeps the meatloaf juicy.

-- If you use ground turkey breast, which is very lean/dry, consider adding some olive oil to give it some much needed flavor and moisture.
+- If you use ground turkey breast, which is very lean/dry, consider adding some olive oil or heavy cream in place of milk to give it some much needed flavor and moisture.

 Can I use ground beef for this meatloaf recipe?